This tale from the Bible has all the ingredients of a really good plot, and has even been made into a musical by Andrew Lloyd Webber.

 And so Joseph became chief minister, and was the most important person in all of Egypt, except for the Pharaoh of course.
 Everything happened as he had predicted.
 There were seven good years followed by seven bad years, but nobody starved in the land because he had saved up enough food during the good times.

 However, back in the land of Canaan, Josephs family had not stored up any food, and they did not have enough to eat.
-Josephs dad, Jacob, sent his ten oldest sons to Egypt to buy some food before they starved to death.
-But he ordered that Benjamin, the youngest, stay at home, because he could not risk losing another son like Joseph.
+Joseph’s dad, Jacob, sent his ten eldest sons to Egypt to buy some food before they starved to death.
+He ordered that Benjamin, the youngest, stay at home, because he could not risk losing another son like Joseph.

 The brothers came to the Egyptian court, and stood before Joseph.
-But they did not recognize their brother whom they had not seen since he was a young boy of seventeen, and whom they had sold into slavery.
+They did not recognise their brother whom they had not seen since he was a young boy of seventeen, and whom they had sold into slavery.
 The man they were looking at was a magnificent important official, and they bowed down before him, just as Joseph had predicted they would do, many, many years before.

-But Joseph knew his brothers, and decided to play a trick on them.
+Joseph knew his brothers, however, and decided to play a trick on them.

-“You are spies!” he shouted at them.
-And they became very afraid, and begged that he do them no harm.
+“You are spies!”
+He shouted at them.
+They became very afraid, and begged that he do them no harm.

 When he saw his brothers trembling with fear, he softened his voice and asked about their family and where they came from.
 Simeon, who was the second oldest, replied that they were twelve brothers, but one was dead, and the youngest was at home with his father.

-But soon they had eaten all the food they brought with them, and still there was famine in the land, and they had no choice but to return to Egypt with Benjamin, just as Joseph had ordered.
+Soon they had eaten all the food they had brought with them, and still there was famine in the land, and they had no choice but to return to Egypt with Benjamin, just as Joseph had ordered.

-This time Joseph received the brothers kindly, and gave them dinner in his own house, but still he did not reveal his true identity.
-He was so overjoyed to see his brother Benjamin, that he wanted to weep, but he held back his tears.
-Instead, he made sure that Benjamin had the most and the best of all the food on the table.
+This time Joseph received the brothers kindly, and gave them dinner in his own house.
+Still he did not reveal his true identity.
+He was so overjoyed to see his brother Benjamin that he wanted to weep, but he held back his tears.
+Instead, he made sure that Benjamin had the most, and the best of all the food on the table.